Please be aware of the following when traveling abroad and forward to any other personnel who may be traveling for this project.

 - Presentations at international conferences are generally acceptable.
 It is important to note, however, that sidebar conversations with conference attendees should be limited to information already in the public domain.
 If the research being discussed in sidebar conversations isn’t related in any way to any technologies on the Munitions List or the Commerce Control List, then there’s no risk of an export of technical data taking place via a sidebar conversation, regardless of where that conversation takes place.
 But if your research is related to a listed technology, then you can NOT talk to foreign colleagues about your work unless the conversation is licensed or otherwise exempt.
 Should you have any questions, please contact OSP for further review.

-- Current travel warnings are provided by the U.S. Department of State maintains a listing of applicable travel warnings.
-The State Department also recommends that you register your trip outside the United States with the U.S. Department of State as a part of the Smart Traveler Enrollment Program (STEP).
+- Current travel warnings are provided by the U.S. Department of State.
+Penn State strongly recommends that you register your trip outside the United States with the U.S. Department of State as a part of the Smart Traveler Enrollment Program (STEP).
 Registration allows you to record information about your trip so that the Department of State can assist you in case of an emergency.
 The FBI advises you to make photo copies of your passport and plane tickets and to keep the copies in separate storage.
 FBI information for traveling overseas with mobile phones, laptops, PDA’s and other electronic devices can be found online.